Pyraustinae

 Pyraustinae is a large subfamily of the lepidopteran family Crambidae, the crambid snout moths.
-It currently includes over 1,400 species; most of them tropical but some found in temperate regions including both North America and Europe.
+It currently includes about 1,280 species Most of them tropical but some found in temperate regions including both North America and Europe.

-The Pyraustinae were originally including the Spilomelinae; the present group was at that time considered a tribe Pyraustini.
+The subfamily Pyraustinae originally included the taxa now in Spilomelinae as tribe Spilomelini, with the taxa in the subfamily as now circumscribed treated as tribe Pyraustini.
 It has not been fully established yet which taxa of the Pyraustinae sensu lato belong to Pyraustinae as currently understood; thus the number of species in this subfamily is set to increase (although the Spilomelinae are the larger group of the old Pyraustinae).

 Taxonomists' opinions differ as to the correct placement of the Crambidae, some authorities treating them as a subfamily (Crambinae) of the family Pyralidae.
 If this is done, Pyraustinae is usually treated as a separate subfamily within Pyralidae.

+Pyraustinae are currently subdivided into three tribes: Euclastini, Portentomorphini and Pyraustini.

 The Pyraustinae are characterised by atrophied spinula and venulae in the tympanal organs; a narrow fornix tympani; a longitudinal groove with androconial scales on the male mesothoracic tibiae; an often spinose antrum; and a sella (a medially directed clasper on the inside of the valvae), and an editum with modified setae on the male valvae.

 Many species have larvae that bore into stems and fruit of plants, and several, notably from the genus Ostrinia, are serious agricultural pests.